 Cordage is helpful for all sorts of things.
 From gear repair, shelter construction, making traps, to fishing, it uses are near endless.
 A hundred-foot hank of paracord is lightweight and doesn’t take up much space.

-Every survival kit needs first aid supplies.
+Every survival kit needs a first aid kit and first aid supplies.
 But as it pertains to hunters there are three things to think about.
-Usually, hunters are alone, they are a long way from help, and they travel by foot.
+Usually, hunters are alone, they are a long way from help, and they generally travel by foot.

 If no ammunition is available then the firearm becomes dead weight.
 As I mentioned I can’t say how much should be taken but at least take a handful more than what you think you will need.